-If travelling for at least a couple of weeks in camper vans in Australia, and you are looking to freedom camp, consider purchasing a camp oven (dutch oven) from a local department store.
+If travelling for at least a couple of weeks in a camper van in Australia, and you are looking to freedom camp, consider purchasing a camp oven (dutch oven) from a local department store.
 For some, this will be a new experience which will really add to your holiday memories.

 - These can be found relatively ‘cheap’ in Australia in department stores at around the AU$40 mark.
 Stores like ‘Big W’ usually have these in the camping section.
 Camp ovens do range in price and quality.